 Imagine waking to the sounds of birds and ocean waves outside your window.
 As you stroll through the lovely gardens about town, you hear the faint strains of trumpets and horns, wafting sweetly from the big white tent on the ocean bluff.
 You might even go inside the tent and listen to the rehearsals being conducted with a professional orchestra and soloists and marvel at the miracle that has been created in this magical place.
-Music on the edge of the world—something you will not find anywhere else.
+Music on the edge of the world in Mendocino is something you will not find anywhere else.

 Regardless of the style of music you enjoy, you are likely to find something compatible with your taste at the Mendocino Music Festival and its eclectic line-up of stars.
 Classical, jazz, bluegrass, Celtic, World Music—it is all there for the taking.
 Classical buffs are likely to enjoy the opera, Donizetti’s witty, light-hearted Don Pasquale, with world-class singers.
 The Festival Orchestra’s concerts will include the exotic tone poem Scheherazade, Piazzolla’s Four Seasons, Brahms Symphony No. 1, and the Verdi Requiem with the Festival Chorus.
 Musicologist Susan Waterfall will explore the history and music of Franz Schubert, in a three-day series.
 The Calder Quartet returns for those who love great chamber music.
 The Piano Series, which includes the duo ZOFO, presents piano recitals in the intimate setting of Preston Hall to give audiences the opportunity to get to know the performers and learn about the music.